Redflow energy storage

 Even as the grid power supply has become more reliable, the Redflow-based energy storage system has continued to pay for itself by allowing Bosco to avoid buying mains-supplied electricity during peak demand periods.
 During these morning and evening peaks, electricity charges can increase by 300 to 400 percent.

 Bosco avoids these punitive costs by charging its Redflow batteries from solar panels during the day and with low-cost power available from midnight to 6 am.
-The company then runs its critical electroplating production lines primarily on battery power from 7-10am and from 6-8pm, saving more than 55,000 rand (A$5500) a year in electricity charges.
+The company then runs its critical electroplating production lines primarily on battery power from 7-10am and from 6-8pm, saving more than 55,000 rands (A$5500) a year in electricity charges.

 “We are seeing savings because we use the batteries to supply power during the most expensive time of the day,” said Mr.Verheul.

-The Bosco system orchestrates this complex daily cycle of energy optimisation using the Victron CCGX and the Redflow Battery Management System (BMS), which enables Redflow to monitor and manage the battery performance from Australia.
+The Bosco system orchestrates this complex daily cycle of energy optimization using the Victron CCGX and the Redflow Battery Management System (BMS), which enables Redflow to monitor and manage the battery performance from Australia.

 Mr Verheul said Bosco had selected Redflow’s ZBM2 batteries because of their unique benefits.
 “When we looked at lead-acid and other batteries, their lifetimes were limited,” he said.